Productivity

 4. Take a gap year

-Think that spending time volunteering in Thailand or teaching English in Ghana isn’t worth including on your CV?
-Think again!
-Gap years and other periods spent abroad help you develop your communication skills, gain cultural awareness and increase your resilience, and give you plenty of stories to share.
+Think that volunteering abroad or teaching English isn’t worth including on your CV?
+Think again.
+Gap years help you develop communication skills, cultural awareness and resilience—plus give you great stories to share.

-If you’re stuck, why not ask a friend or family member to read through and give you their feedback?
-Any improvement you make can make a big difference.
+If you’re unsure, ask a friend or family member to review it—small improvements can make a big difference.

 6. Build an online presence